About Us

 BSPath, CPSP

-Kirsty holds a Bachelor of Speech Pathology and is a certified member of Speech Pathology Australia.
+Kirsty holds a bachelor of Speech Pathology is a certified member of Speech Pathology Australia.

 Kirsty has lived most of her life in rural NSW and understands first-hand the barriers to accessing health services that are faced by people living in regional and rural areas of Australia.
-She is extremely excited to be able to work with these communities and improve their access to Speech Pathology services.
+She loves working in, and with, these communities to improve their access to Speech Pathology services.

 Kirsty has completed additional training in the following evidence based programs: